 This is an industry-focused course which will inspire your passion for food science and technology.
-If you want a career where you can make a difference and meet the demands of the food industry of the future, this is the course for you.
+If you want a career where you can make a difference and meet the demands of the food industry of Food science and research, Food Quality and Safety and Operations Management this is the course for you.

 The challenges facing food production today have never been greater; food security, sustainability, nutrition, and food waste mean the industry requires confident, innovative thinkers, able to respond to the challenges of these global food security and sustainability issues.